 We offered to order breakfast for everyone, but about 30 min to an hour after his birth, the nurses’ shift was over and we got a couple of new nurses so they all declined (I think one, Mary Ellen, might have been a lactation consultant?).
 Our new nurse, whose name escapes me, was totally lovely – extremely caring, personable, clear in her instructions on various things about taking care of baby, etc.

-At some point, they took Little Fella to the side of the bed to administer the state-mandated Vitamin K shot and erythromycin eyedrops.
+At some point, they took our son to the side of the bed to administer the state-mandated Vitamin K shot and erythromycin eyedrops.
 I love that they never took him out of the room!
 All three of us slept together in the nice big birthing room double bed throughout the day in between feedings.
-Once the breakfast arrived, Beloved and Mom fed me bites of fruit, eggs, French toast, freshly squeezed OJ while I fed Little Fella…was all SO yummy!
+Once the breakfast arrived, Bryan and Mom fed me bites of fruit, eggs, French toast, freshly squeezed OJ while I fed our son…was all SO yummy!
 Mom went and napped and watched tv in the family room for a while throughout the day.
 In the afternoon, the pediatrician came by to check him, and a guy came by to do a hearing test, which he passed.
-After filling out birth certificate and other paperwork, they wheeled me out in a wheelchair (required by hospital), holding Little Fella–we left the hospital around 9:45pm, and got home around 10:30.
+After filling out birth certificate and other paperwork, they wheeled me out in a wheelchair (required by hospital), holding our son–we left the hospital around 9:45pm, and got home around 10:30.
 Welcome home, sweet baby boy!!!

 Just before discharge to head home, the new and happy family unit!